Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Multidimensional Tori

 \section{Multidimensional Tori}

-In Section~\ref{sec:trivance}, we introduced the novel bidirectional communication pattern \name for the ring topology.
+In Section~\ref{sec:trivance}, we introduced the novel bidirectional communication pattern \textsc{Trivance} for the ring topology.
 This concept naturally generalizes to higher-dimensional torus networks.
-Similarly to existing approaches~\cite{295653, 10.1145/1810085.1810093, 10.1145/2686882} \name performs one collective for each of the $D$ dimensions with $\frac{1}{D}$ of the initial data vector of size $m$.
+Similar to existing approaches~\cite{295653, 10.1145/1810085.1810093, 10.1145/2686882} \textsc{Trivance} performs one collective for each of the $D$ dimensions with $\frac{1}{D}$ of the initial data vector of size $m$.

-Figure~\ref{fig:trivanceexamplemultid} illustrates the communication pattern of \name on a square torus of size $n=81$.
-In the first step, the original collective, indicated by green arrows, exchanges data with neighbors at distance one along the horizontal dimension.
-Simultaneously, the mirrored collective, shown by purple arrows, communicates with neighbors at distance one along the vertical dimension.
-In step 1, both collectives switch dimensions while maintaining the communication distance.
-This pattern continues, where in step 2, both collectives would proceed in their dimension from step 0 but with communication distance three.
+Figure~\ref{fig:trivanceexamplemultid} illustrates the communication pattern of \textsc{Trivance} on a square torus of size $n=81$.
+In step 0, the original and mirrored collectives communicate at distance one along the horizontal and vertical dimensions, respectively.
+They switch dimensions in step 1 and return to their initial dimensions in step 2.
 Each collective is mapped to a distinct dimension in every step, ensuring that their communications remain disjoint and do not interfere.
 This allows the transmission of each node's initial data vector of size $m$ to be split across the additional communication links, reducing the message size per transmission.
 At the same time, nodes communicate with closer neighbors, which decreases both communication distance and congestion.
-This applies for both the latency and bandwidth-optimal version of \name.
+This applies to both the latency- and bandwidth-optimal version of \textsc{Trivance}.

-Running AllReduce on multidimensional torus networks has no effect on the latency of all algorithms.
-The total transmitted data, and thus the bandwidth-optimality, remains also unchanged: bandwidth-optimal algorithms still transmit the minimal amount of data, while latency-optimal algorithms continue to transmit their entire data vector in each step.
-In contrast, multidimensional torus networks of size~$n$ have a significant impact on the transmission delay optimality compared to Rings of the same size.
-Table~\ref{tab:multi_optimality} presents the transmission delay optimality for \name and state-of-the-art algorithms.
+Running AllReduce on multidimensional torus networks has no effect on the per step latency of all algorithms.
+The total transmitted data, and thus the bandwidth-optimality, remains also unchanged.
+In contrast, multidimensional torus networks of size~$n$ have a significant impact on the transmission delay optimality compared to rings of the same size.
+Table~\ref{tab:multi_optimality} presents the transmission delay optimality for \textsc{Trivance} and state-of-the-art algorithms.
 Since the closed-form expressions are hardly readable for the bandwidth-optimal algorithms, we also provide the asymptotic optimality values for $D=2,3,4$ as $n \to \infty$.